 The second question is trickier because it concerns lounge access.
 Who gets to go into which lounge?

-- Do we all stick together and put up with the highly unimpressive Aspire lounge at T5 (the terminal’s only Priority Pass lounge)?*
+- Do we all stick together and put up with the highly unimpressive Aspire lounge at T5 (at the time of writing, the terminal’s only Priority Pass lounge)?*

 - Do I use my PP membership to get three of our group into the Aspire lounge and then make my escape (with the remaining member of the group) to the BA Galleries First Lounge?
 If I do this, who do I take with me?

-- Do I use the Platinum Card® from American Express to get me and two other members of the group into the Plaza Premium Lounge (which is a step up from the Aspire Lounge) and leave Joanna to get herself and the remaining member of the group into one of the BA Galleries Business Class lounges at T5 (courtesy of her Business Class ticket)?
+- Do I use card_name to get me and two other members of the group into the Plaza Premium Lounge (which is a step up from the Aspire Lounge) and leave Joanna to get herself and the remaining member of the group into one of the BA Galleries Business Class lounges at T5 (courtesy of her Business Class ticket)?

-- Do I use the Platinum Card® from American Express to get two members of the group into the Plaza Premium Lounge and then join Joanna and one other member of the group in one of the BA Galleries Business Class lounges at T5?
+- Do I use card_name to get two members of the group into the Plaza Premium Lounge and then join Joanna and one other member of the group in one of the BA Galleries Business Class lounges at T5?

 *This assumes that it’s actually possible to get 5 people into the Aspire Lounge